BOOKS

 Matthew holds a degree in folklore from the University of Pennsylvania.

 His wife, Allyson, is a United States Foreign Service officer.
 They have lived in Bamako, Rome, Ulan Bator, Maputo, and Sarajevo.
-They currently live in Botswana with their eleven-year-old daughter Zaya.
+They currently live in Botswana with their twelve-year-old daughter Zaya.